 You can complain to us here if you have a concern about how we have handled your personal information or your personal information access request.
 If you submit a complaint about our service, your concerns will be handled in accordance with our Service Complaints & Feedback Policy.

 If your complaint isn’t satisfactorily resolved, you may complain to the Office of the Australian Information Commissioner (OAIC).
 We will explain this all clearly to you in writing, if applicable.

 - Call 1800 931 678, or

 - Other assisted contact options are also available.

 - SMS Relay 0423 677 767

-1 Sensitive information is information or an opinion about a person’s racial or ethnic origin, political opinions, membership of political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association or trade union, sexual preferences or practices, criminal record, health information, genetic or certain biometric information.
+1 Sensitive information is information or an opinion about a person’s racial or ethnic origin, political opinions, membership of political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association or trade union, sexual orientation or practices, criminal record, health information, genetic or certain biometric information.